 Senior Stylist & Colorist | Bridal | Extension Specialist

 Morgan Is an experienced Bridal stylist and loves doing wedding hair.
 She does smoothing treatments, hair extensions, and is known for beautiful dimensional blonde.
 This expert hair cutter can do curly hair or pixie cuts.
 See why she is one of our top hairstylists!

 Megan was one of Gemy’s first assistant’s and has spent her entire career at Studio 39 since graduating from Paul Mitchell’s first class in 2009.
-In eight years this experienced stylist and S39 veteran has accomplished more than many stylists during their entire career.
+In ten years this experienced stylist and S39 veteran has accomplished more than many stylists during their entire career.
 She has even been recognized by Paul Mitchell for her remarkable success in such a short time.